akraus53/Processing/SmartRockets/README.md

 - This is a direct port of the **P5.js** code he created in the video
 - I modified it a bit and thought about a way to make the genetic aspect more visual
 - I changed the fitness function
-- The path is more complicated now because there are two barriers
+- ~The path is more complicated now because there are two barriers~
+- **draw a line with your finger (touch devices) or your mouse to create barriers dynamically!**